abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 40. Write a program to calculate the distance between the points (x1, y1) and (x2, y2).

-41. File Existence Checker

-Write a program to check whether a file exists.
+41. Write a program to check whether a file exists.

-42. Shell Mode Detector

-Write a program to determine if a Python shell is executing in 32bit or 64bit mode on OS.
+42. Write a program to determine if a Python shell is executing in 32bit or 64bit mode on OS.

-43. OS and Platform Info

-Write a program to get OS name, platform and release information.
+43. Write a program to get OS name, platform and release information.

-44. Python Site Packages Locator

-Write a program to locate Python site packages.
+44. Write a program to locate Python site packages.

-45. External Command Runner

-Write a program that calls an external command.
+45. Write a program that calls an external command.

 46. File Path and Name Finder